jamancio/the-deterministic-structure-of-local-prime-distribution/README.md

 **The Exclusion Principle:** A gap of 6 _never_ occurs in a Clean Anchor.
 A gap of 2 _never_ occurs in a Messy Anchor.
 This proves that prime gaps are quantized by the Modulo 6 geometry.

-![Alt text](./Result/PLR_Spectral_Graph.png "Spectral Map")
+![Alt text](./Result/PLR_Spectral_Graph.png "Spectral Map") _Figure 1: The Spectral Phase Separation.
+The Messy Anchor (Red) never occurs in Clean Achors, creating a phase separation._

 ### 5.3.
 The Goldbach Stratification